Try Bennett

 Try Anthony Bennett Grant (born 5 August 1975) is a Costa Rican former footballer.

 Club career

 Bennett made his professional debut for Saprissa on 3 October 1993 against Puntarenas and played the majority of his career for Saprissa.
 He had brief stints abroad with Guatemalan sides Comunicaciones and USAC.

 He also played for Herediano and finished his career at Brujas whom he joined in summer 2008.

-With Saprissa, he has won four national championships and two CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship Toyota Cup, where Saprissa finished third behind São Paulo Futebol Clube and Liverpool F.C.
+With Saprissa, he has won four national championships and two CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship, where Saprissa finished third behind São Paulo Futebol Clube and Liverpool F.C.

 Doping conviction and retirement

 In February 2010, Bennett was suspended for two months after he tested positive of dexamethasone in a doping test after the December 2009 championship play-off against Puntarenas.

 He retired in March 2010 and a year later took the reins at third division side UNED.